Vanna Jigina: Production

 The film was launched under the title Jigina in July 2014, and carried on using that title through production, before being christened as Vanna Jigina before the film was censored.
 The project received further media attention after director N. Linguswamy chose to buy the rights of the film and distribute it under his production studio's banner, Thirrupathi Brothers.
-Featuring a theme involving social media, Jigina was promoted online through a series of memes, describing scenes from older Tamil films.

 Soundtrack

 The soundtrack was composed by John Peter.
-The film's audio launch happened in July 2015, with Vignesh and Ramesh from the film Kaaka Muttai (2015) in attendance as the chief guests.
+The audio launch happened in mid-June 2015.